 Steve Brescia is the Executive Director of Groundswell International and one of its co-founders.
 Steve has over 30 years of experience supporting international development, social change, and grassroots advocacy.
+He is the Editor of Fertile Ground: Scaling Agroecology from the Ground Up (2017).
 From 1996-2009 he worked for World Neighbors in positions including Area Representative for Mesoamerica and Haiti; Latin America Regional Coordinator; and Associate VP for Program Learning and Innovation – facilitating the documentation of a program methodology guide.
 He previously worked for the Inter-American Foundation, the International Liaison Office for President Aristide of Haiti, and with community-based organizations in Nicaragua.
 He holds an MA in International Development from American University and a certificate in Asset-Based Community Development from the Coady International Institute at St. Francis Xavier University.

 Tsuamba Bourgou is Groundswell’s Regional Coordinator for West Africa.
 Tsuamba brings decades of experience supporting community-led development in his native Burkina Faso and across West Africa.
 Before joining Groundswell, Tsuamba served as the Executive Director of the NGO Association Nourrir Sans Détruire, where he played a critical role in the emergence of a dynamic agroecology and farmers movement in eastern Burkina.
 Tsuamba’s key areas of experience include adult education, action research, evaluation, impact assessment, strategic planning, program development, training and facilitation and strengthening local organizational capacities.
 He holds a Master’s in Linguistics from the University of Ouagadougou.